 Impellam’s Supplier Code of Conduct reflects our responsibility to act ethically and with integrity in all our business relationships, including our commitment to combating human trafficking and slavery.
 We believe our highest areas of potential risk are within our supply chain, and in the provision of agency labour.

-- Our Modern Slavery policy was issued to all employees, who acknowledged and confirmed they had read and understood the same.
+- Our Modern Slavery policy has been issued to all new employees, who have acknowledged and confirmed they have read and understood the same.

-- All new starters were required to complete Modern Slavery training within one month of joining.
+- All new employees have completed Modern Slavery training within one month of joining the Company.

-- Our suppliers were asked to sign our Supplier Code of Conduct as part of their contractual relationship with Impellam and its businesses.
+- All suppliers agree to comply with our Supplier Code of Conduct as part of their contractual relationship with Impellam and its businesses.

-- We also performed random checks within our UK businesses to identify where agency workers may be sharing bank accounts, addresses or telephone numbers as this can be an indication of illegal or unethical behaviour.
+- We have performed random checks within our UK businesses to identify where agency workers may be sharing bank accounts, addresses or telephone numbers as this can be an indication of illegal or unethical behaviour.
 Where these are shared, we approach the individuals involved to ensure this is voluntary, for example where couples share a bank account.

 - We have not used or accepted forced, bonded or involuntary prison labour or child labour; nor will we hold onto our workers’ identity papers or knowingly work with businesses that do.